viamrobotics/docs/docs/how-tos/detect-people.md

 ## Next steps

 You can now detect people or other objects on a camera stream using any device and any webcam.
-You can also use the Viam platform to train your own Machine Learning models or to configure alerts for when something is detected:
+If you need a model to detect objects specific to your use case, you can use the Viam platform to train your own models or upload externally-trained models:

 {{< cards >}}
 {{% card link="/appendix/apis/services/vision/" customTitle="Vision Service API" %}}